Suspension of Out-of-State Applications for Pakistani Adoption Services until June 1, 2019

 Due to an unusually active year of recruitment for Pakistan adoptions from out-of-state families, New Beginnings is now limiting applications to include only families living in New York State.
-As of May 25, 2018, New Beginnings will not accept new applications for Pakistani adoption services for families that do not live in New York.
-The program is beginning to exceed capacity, and we would like to ensure that the length of time to complete an adoption does not become unreasonably long for our clients.
-This suspension will remain in effect until October 1, 2018.
+As of February 19, 2019, New Beginnings will not accept new applications for Pakistani adoption services for families that do not live in New York.
+The program is exceeding capacity, and we would like to ensure that the length of time to complete an adoption does not become unreasonably long for our clients.
+This suspension will remain in effect until June 1, 2019.

 Clients who have already returned their Adoption Service Agreement to New Beginnings will not be affected.
 Of course, New Beginnings clients who are in the home study process or beyond will not be affected either.

 As stated above, on a limited basis, New Beginnings will only consider new applications for families who live and reside in New York State for adoptions from Pakistan.
 For families not residing in New York, we apologize for the inconvenience and encourage you to check back with us in June 2019.

 For persons of Pakistani descent, adopting from Pakistan should be considered.
 The children placed are usually newborns who were abandoned shortly after birth.
 Since the UAA has been approved, we have successfully guided many families through the guardianship process in Pakistan.
 Families should expect to complete the process and bring the child home in about one year to fifteen months.
 Families must travel and one parent would stay in the country for up to four or five months to be granted guardian and complete the visa process.
 If you would like to know more about the program, e-mail us or call us at 516-747-2204.
 New Beginnings’ Program Coordinator for Pakistan is Mohammed Osman.
 If you have questions about the process in Pakistan, he can be reached at 646-515-4902.